blackyboy/RedHat-Centos-Common-Stuffs/Step-by-Step-how-to-setup-a-DNS-Server-in-RHEL-6.2-6.4-6.5-Using-Bind.md

 ### FORWARD ZONE :
 ------------

 a.)
-Create a Forward Zone file under /var/named in the name of forward.linuxmental
+Create a Forward Zone file under /var/named in the name of forward.linuxzadmin

 There are Sample files under the /var/named/ Directory, Just make a Copy of that file and modify it as our need